Before 1861,

 and was the richest state in Europe.

-Goethe had this to say:
+Goethe had this to say about the place:

 We spent today